mvcds/my-library/carreer/development/dev-ops/dora-metrics/DORA Metrics.md

 	- **[[Mean Time to Recover]]**
 	- **[[Change Failure Rate]]**

-These metrics serve as a guide to how well the engineering teams are performing and how successful a company is at DevOps, ranging from “low performers” to “elite performers.
+These metrics serve as a guide to how well the engineering [[team|teams]] are performing and how successful a company is at DevOps, ranging from “low performers” to “elite performers.

 They help DevOps and engineering leaders measure software delivery throughput (**velocity**) and stability (**quality**)